aldebaran/qibuild/doc/source/advanced/guide/build_configs.rst

 But now you have to pass "-DWITH_GTEST=ON" to all your projects when you configure them.

-Note that ther is a shortcut for that in qibuild CMake API using :cmake:function:`qi_add_optional_package`:
+Note that there is a shortcut for that in qibuild CMake API using :cmake:function:`qi_add_optional_package`:

 .. code-block:: cmake